sikaeducation/curriculum/courses/201/standards/build-websites/topics/internet-intro/README.md

 ## History

-The internet was originally a US military project called DARPAnet.
-It was later opened up to universities and researchers to help people share research.
-In the early 90's, it was opened for commercial use.
+The internet was originally a US military project called ARPANET.
+It was later opened up to universities and researchers to help people share research, and around 1989 it was opened for commercial use.
+That coincided with Tim Berners-Lee's creation of the web around the same time, which began the internet as we know it today.